WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 ![Boundaries](images/Boundarys.jpg)

-The constellation boundaries are shown in blue, except for the selected constellation, with its boundary in yellow.{% endmethod %}
+The constellation boundaries are shown in blue, except for the selected constellation, with its boundary in yellow.
+{% endmethod %}

 {% method -%}
 ### Settings ShowConstellationFigures Property